tjphoton/CarND/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Recognition.md

 ![Data argumentation][image3]

-With image data argumented, data sample size is increased from 34,799 for the original data set to 91,736 for the augmented data set.
-Roughly a factor of 3 increase in the number of images.
+With image data argumented with more data generated towards under-sampled images, data sample size increased from 34,799 for the original data set to 91,736 for the augmented data set.
+Roughly a factor of 3 increase.
 The numbers of different traffic signs are more evenly distributed, as seen below:

 ![distribution of argumented traffic sign labels][image4]